 The record known fine for an abuse of monopoly (monopsony) power (approximately US$3.4 billion) was imposed in 2016 on PJSC Gazprom for maintaining unjustified contract terms.
 Being the only buyer of gas transit services through Ukraine, Gazprom refused to bring applicable contract terms to economically justified, abusing its monopsony position.

 Pursuant to available AMC reports on dominance cases, the fines over the past years ranged from several thousand hryvnas to several hundred million hryvnas depending on the gravity of the violation and its geographical scope.
-In several major cases on setting of unjustified tariffs and application of additional costs in passenger transportation, utility, and energy supply areas (mostly national in scope) the fines reached approximately US$4.5 million, while in regional cases of similar nature the fines were considerably smaller – within approximately US$40,000.
+In several major cases concerning passenger transportation, utility, energy supply and nitrogen fertilisers areas (mostly national in scope) the fines reached approximately US$4.5 million, while in regional cases of similar nature the fines were considerably smaller – within approximately US$40,000.
 The vast majority of minor regional violations were penalised in the amounts not exceeding US$5,000.

 There are no relevant rules or procedure for imposition of behavioural remedies in dominance cases.
 However, it is usual practice for the authority to issue recommendation letters to companies whose market behaviour raises questions.
 Pursuant to the Competition Law, the targeted companies are required to 'consider’ such recommendations and report to the AMC on the conclusions made thereupon.
 Although the recommendations are non-binding, they are often indicative of the authority’s close interest to the relevant industry.
 Importantly, the way companies react to such letters may result in the AMC closing the ongoing investigation or refraining from opening a new one.
 On the contrary, the lack of proper response may prompt the authority to look closer at the companies’ activities and investigate further.